AhmedDev374/Golden-Ocean-Logistics-Hub/README.md

 ### Frontend Setup

-1. Go to the frontend folder
+1. Navigate to the frontend folder

    ```bash
    cd ../frontend